Steve McCall: Torquay United

 Sandwiched between his two spells at Plymouth, McCall joined Torquay United for free from 12 July 1996 to 24 June 1998, joining his former Plymouth teammate and manager Kevin Hodges in Torquay United's management team.
 In the 1997–98 season, McCall lived another childhood ambition – to play at Wembley, when Torquay played out a close fought match against Colchester United.
 The dream of playoff glory was short lived however, as the favourites for promotion were beaten 1–0 by a Colchester penalty.
 The close season saw Plymouth's manager Mick Jones lose his job, and Hodges and McCall took the position at their former club, in a reign that lasted a further two years.

 Return to Plymouth Argyle

 McCall's playing career ended in 2000 at Plymouth Argyle.
 He appeared in the famous Jimmy Glass game against his hometown club Carlisle, in which the goalkeeper scored in the 94th minute to keep Carlisle United in the Football League.

 Coaching career

 In 2001, McCall hooked up with his former teammate and close friend George Burley as a European scouting co-ordinator at Ipswich Town, and progressed through the ranks initially as a scout, and when Joe Royle took over, became the Reserve Team Manager and the First Team Coach.
-He currently works as a chief scout for Colchester United working for another ex-Ipswich Town player John McGreal.
+He works as a chief scout for Colchester United working for another ex-Ipswich Town player John McGreal.